 If the redemption period expires without repayment or another resolution, you will receive a statement of claim, which describes the evidence the lender has against you.

-Only proceed with a statement of defence if you have a strong case against your lender.
+Only proceed with a statement of defence if you have a strong case against your lender, such as if they have violated the loan agreement by changing your interest rate on a fixed-interest loan or failing to provide the agreed funds.

-Losing a statement of defense in court can result in penalties of up to $30,000.
+Losing a statement of defence in court can result in penalties of up to $30,000.

 Writ of Possession

-If the judge rules in favour of your lender, the judge issues a judgement for possession.
-A judgement for possession is a formal notice to the local Sheriff of the power of sale on your home.
+If the judge rules in favour of your lender, the judge issues a judgment for possession.
+A judgment for possession is a formal notice to the local Sheriff of the Power of Sale on your home.

 Based on the writ of possession, the Sheriff issues an eviction notice.